AaronDavidSchneider/chemcomp/doc/source/Usage.rst

    # probing multiple parameters:
    chemcomp_pipeline -c <path to config file> -j <path to job file> -d 0 -o 0

-   # probing multiple parameters with slurm:
-   chemcomp_pipeline_slurm -c <path to config file> -j <path to job file> -d 0 -o 0 -s <slurm file>

-Head over to see  :ref:`Overview of files` to understand the run scripts!
+Head over to see  :ref:`Configuration` to understand the run scripts!

 Running chemcomp will create the following folders (if not existing) in the current working directory: